-You can bring up the way other schools celebrate Halloween to see if your student's campus celebrates in the same way.
+You can bring up the way other schools celebrate Halloween to see if your child's campus celebrates in the same way.

-(If your grown student is of legal drinking age): "Do bars near your school host Halloween-themed costume contests, haunted houses, and the like?"
+(If your grown child is of legal drinking age): "Do bars near your school host Halloweenthemed costume contests, haunted houses, and the like?"

 This is a great way to bring up the issue of drink specials and other promotions that might glorify excessive drinking.
-Remind your grown student that you expect them to drink in moderation.
-Encourage the balancing of alcohol-oriented celebrations with other kinds of activities and rejecting the misconception that "everyone" drinks excessively at Halloween.
+Remind your grown child that you expect him/her to drink in moderation.
+Encourage the balancing of alcohol-oriented celebrations with other kinds of activities, and rejecting the misconception that "everyone" drinks excessively at Halloween.